onsetsu/d3-bundleview/README.md

 - `relations` describe the inner bundle layout.
   - Relations only refer to the `id`s of leaf nodes as `source` and `target`.

-To visualize your data, adjust the existent `index.html` or write your own.
+To visualize your data, adjust the existing `index.html` or write your own.
 There, import the visualization:
 ```js
 import { Bundleview } from 'path-to-vis/lib/bundleview.js';
 ```